Studio Ghibli announces anime-inspired perfume line

 Lastly, the perfume based on Whisper of the Heart is called “Classic Tea.”
 It combines black tea, amber, and yuzu for an evocative scent, just like the books that Shizuku devours intensely.

-The perfumes are on sale through Donguri Kyowkoku and are priced at approximately $15 USD for each bottle (approx. THB 520).
+The perfumes are on sale through Donguri Kyowkoku and are priced at approximately $15 USD for each bottle.

 [Hero and featured image credit: Donguri Kyowkoku]